UTSA-CS-3793/VoiceReplication-VoiceRep/README.md

    - `TEST_DATA`: if not passing in text to predict the audio output, the contents of this text file are used to synthesize audio
    - `SAVE_DIR`: where to save synthesized outputs
    - `DEVICE`: cpu or gpu depending on your computer
-4. Modify the paths in `Model/checkpoint`
+4. Modify the paths in `checkpoint` in the downloaded [model](https://drive.google.com/drive/folders/1ch4Bus-b1kdShmdhEiUQ5ePYcM2azhZu).

 ## Instruction to Run
 1. Training - run `train.py` to train